 The order of business "Courtesies" provides an opportunity for members to recognize guests from their individual districts and/or other special guests.
-Members' remarks are limited to 60 seconds and yields are not permitted.
+Members are limited to one courtesy each day which may be no longer than 60 seconds in length Yields are not permitted during Courtesies.

 In addition, the Speaker will announce some special guests from the rostrum prior to recognizing individual members.
 These include the honorary pages (additional information follows) and special visiting groups from around the state.
-To be recognized for courtesies, a member presses the "To Speak" button which places their name on the Speakers queue.
-Once recognized, the member stands and addresses the Speaker by stating into the microphone:
+To be recognized for courtesies press the "To Speak" button which places your name on the Speakers queue.
+Once recognized, stand and address the Speaker by stating into the microphone: